ABRG-Models/BarrelEmerge/README.md

 popd
 ```

+**Note:** You'll ideally have an OpenMP-capable compiler.
+You'll
+probably need libomp as well, because Armadillo uses that if OpenMP is
+present.
+You get these both for free with gcc on a modern Linux
+computer; on a Mac, you will have to install libomp from source.

 Now you can read how to reproduce the experiments.
 To reproduce all of
 the results, see ./scripts/README.md.
 To graph the resulting data, see
 ./analysis/README.md.